collegerecipes/collegerecipes.github.io/_savory/risotto.md

 Ingredients

 For the Filling
-* 3-4 pink lady OR gala apples
+* 250g arborio rice
+* 1L chicken broth
-* 120g of strawberries
+* 400g of mushrooms
+* 20cL heavy cream
+* 10g butter
-* 1 table spoon of cinnamon
+* 1 table spoon of grated garlic
+* 2 shallots
-* 1 table spoon of brown sugar (optional)
+* 1 table spoon of olive oil

-For the Crumble dough
-* 150g of sugar
-* 150 of butter
+* 100g parmesan
-* 150g of flour
+* thyme

 Directions

-Dough:
-1. Cut the butter in small cubes of approximately 1cm3
+1. In a pan, sauté the garlic in the butter, add the mushrooms and cook for 10 minutes
-2. In a bowl, mix the sugar and the flour
+2. Add the cream, thyme, and pepper, and set aside
-3. Add the butter and with your hands incorporate the butter until you have a crumbly dough N.B: You don't want to overwork the dough or the butter will melt, and it will loose its crumbly texture

-Filling:
-1. Cut your apples in thin slices and place them on your pan
-2. Sprinkle some cinnamon and some sugar on top
-3. Add your strawberries cut in half on top of the apples
-4. Sprinkle some sugar on top (optional)
-5. Add your crumble dough and bake for 35 minutes until the crumble is golden and your fruits have cooked Can be consumed hot or cold with vanilla ice cream or condensed milk!
+3. In a saucepan, prepare 1L of chicken broth, and set aside
+4. In a seperate pan, heat up the olive oil, add the chopped shallots and the rice, and cook until the rice becomes translucent
+5. Add one ladle worth of brother into the rice, and stir until all humidity has been absorbed by the rice
+6. Repeat step 5 until you run out of broth
+7. Add the cream+mushroom prep into the rice, mix well
+8. Turn off the heat, and add the parmesan in right before serving!